3rd Light Armored Reconnaissance Battalion: Gulf War and the 1990s

 Detachment 3d Light Armored Infantry Battalion deployed to Saudi Arabia on 16 August 1990 in support of Operation Desert Shield, as part of the 7th Marine Expeditionary Brigade, Task Force Lima.
 Later, the battalion conducted screening and deception operations as part of Task Force Shepherd, the forward unit of 1st Marine Division.
 On 25 January 1991, Company B saw combat in the first ground offensive action of the war by participating in an artillery raid with 5th Battalion, 11th Marines.
 On the night of 29 January 1991, during the battle of Umm Hjul, Company D was the primary unit to turn back a major Iraqi attack.
 Once the ground war commenced, 3d Light Armored Infantry Battalion again found itself at the forefront of action.
 While assigned to the First Marine Division Command Post on the second day of the ground war, Company B decisively repelled an Iraqi counterattack on the Command Post.
-Additionally, Company D provided a mobile screen for Task Force Ripper, the leading unit for the Division.
+Additionally, Company D provided a mobile screen for Task Force Ripper, the leading unit for the division.
 On the third day of the ground offensive, Task Force Shepherd was the first coalition force to enter Kuwait City and captured the Kuwait International Airport.

+During the Gulf War, Company A had been deployed to Camp Schwab, Okinawa.
 When a large earthquake hit the Philippines, Company A, participated in relief efforts.
-In April 1991, Mount Pinatubo erupted and once again, Company A reinforced, was called upon to provide security against looters and participated in the cleanup efforts.
+In June 1991, Mount Pinatubo erupted, and once again, Company A reinforced, was called upon to provide security against looters on Subic Bay Naval Base and participated in the cleanup efforts.
 This was Operation Fiery Vigil.
-Company A returned to TwentyNine Palms on 7 August 1991, completing an arduous 15-month deployment.
+Company A returned to Twentynine Palms on 7 August 1991, completing an arduous 15-month deployment.